andrehuang/Applied-Linear-Regression/Correaltion.md

-Pearson's product moment correlation coefficient cor(x, y) and follows a t distribution with length(x)-2 degrees of freedom if the samples follow independent normal distributions.
+Pearson's product moment correlation coefficient cor(x, y) follows a t distribution with length(x)-2 degrees of freedom if the samples follow independent normal distributions.